Minimistro32/biblical-hebrew/README.md

 > 🧠: All imperfect conjugations have at least a prefix.
 "Imperfect aren't perfect, so they need a prefix."<br>
 > 🧠: וּ ,נ, and ◌ֶ are always plural.<br>
 > 🧠: נ is always at least feminine (could be common, see 1st person plural).<br>
+> 🧠: First person is common.<br>
-> 🧠: Perfect 3rd person singular is the same as the absolute singular noun endings.
+> 🧠: Perfect 3rd person singular is the same as the absolute singular noun endings.<br>

 #### Perfect
 ||Singular||Plural||